Surface-Dominated Quantum Metric-Induced Nonlinear Transport in the Layered Antiferromagnet CrSBr

 In conclusions, the nonlinear transport is predominantly surface-driven, insensitive to the film thickness in CrSBr.
 This behavior arises from the surface inversion-breaking and local single layer inversion symmetry, which is even independent of the underlying magnetic order (\textit{e.g.}, AFM or FM).
 Our findings go beyond the expected surface transport of axion insulators or topological insulators, in which topological surface states constitute the Fermi surface.
 Our results indicates that surface-sensitive measurements, where contacts are placed on a single surface of a film as shown in Fig.~\ref{fig_4}, can effectively probe the nonlinear responses and quantum geometry.
 The sample thickness can be less sensitive in the device fabrication compared to ordinary thin film devices~\cite{gao_SC2023_quantum,wang_N2023_quantum}.
-Our calculations indicate that the electron-doped sample will exhibit much stronger nonlinear responses than the hole-doped case.
+Our calculations indicate that the electron-doped sample will exhibit much stronger nonlinear responses than the hole-doped case. {While CrSBr serves as the material platform in our study, the core findings---the surface dominant quantum geometry and its origin in topological band structure provide a general guideline and are broadly applicable to other materials.
 Our work paves a path to design surface-sensitive nonlinear devices for applications in energy-harvesting, photodetectors, and spintronics.

 {\it Note added: } During the review of our manuscript, we became aware of an experimental study~\cite{jo_AM2025_anomalous} which measure longitudinal nonlinear conductivity in CrSBr.
 They also concluded that QMD is the major contribution.